evilguy50/Pulsar/README.md

 	slabBlock :	Generates a slab block.
 (Note: custom block geometry is an experimental feature.
 So you need to enable experimental features in your world to use this.)
 	skullBlock:	Generates a player skull. (just swap out the default texture with your skin, Note: custom block geometry is an experimental feature.
-So you need to enable experimental features in your world to use this.) basicItem :	Generates a basic item. (it does nothing, but it can be used in other addons.)
+So you need to enable experimental features in your world to use this.) basicItem :	Generates a basic item. (it does nothing, but it can be used in other addons.) fakeArmor :	Generates fake armor. (an item that applies a skin to the player when you apply the $name_armor tag. (example: test_armor))

 How to compile: